Fazin85/MaciScript/README.md

 MaciScript is a simple assembly like language.

-see Program.cs for usage example.
+see Program/Program.cs for example usage.

-see loop_test.maci for simple test program.
+see Program/main.maci for hello world program.